Services:

 Structurally, they are very similar.
 Both are fired clay products used for architectural cladding.
 The primary difference is the finish: terracotta is typically left unglazed (retaining its natural matte, earthy appearance), whereas faience is coated with a glassy, coloured glaze before its final firing to make it highly decorative and water-resistant.

 Yes, provided the internal steel cramps are not actively expanding and the core is sound.
-We utilise precision diamond drilling to insert high-tensile stainless steel pins across the fracture.
-We then inject specialist structural resins to bond the block back together, finishing the surface with bespoke, color matched restoration mortars so the repair is virtually invisible.
+We use precision diamond drilling to insert high-tensile stainless steel pins across the fracture.
+We then inject specialist structural resins to bond the block back together, finishing the surface with bespoke, colour-matched restoration mortars so the repair is virtually invisible.